welcor/dev/README.md

 * `mr status` to run `git status` on all modules
 * ... you get the point.
 See `mr help` for more info.

+Verify that the settings in perspective-jenkins/dev.sh, perspective-tasks/dev.sh and perspective-client/dev.sh match your environment.

 #### Boot the back and make them reload on changes:
 1. Run `rethinkdb`
 2. `cd perspective-jenkins && ./dev.sh`